nschonni/visualstudio-docs/CONTRIBUTING.md

 **NOTE**

-We are not actively working on the files in the `docs/vs-2015` folder as these are for Visual Studio 2015, an older version of our product.
+We are not actively working on the files in the `docs/vs-2015` folder as these are for Visual Studio 2015, an older version of our prodduct.
 We don't accept pull requests for trivial changes to these files.